-Rising to the top in this best budget noise cancelling headphone face-off are Sony's WH-XB900N.
+Rising to the top in this cheap noise cancelling headphone face-off are Sony's WH-XB900N cans.
 Borrowing heavily from the brand’s flagship WH-X1000XM3 model, they combine slick modern looks, with a deep bass performance and quality noise cancelling.
 When it comes to performance and value they’re difficult to argue with.

-If Marshall’s classic style is more to your taste, and you have a tad more cash to splash, run don’t walk, to the brand’s new Monitor II A.N.C headphones.
-They not only look the business, but deliver great, grungy guitar-friendly sonics.
+If Marshall’s classic none-more-black style is more to your liking, and you have a slightly bigger budget to play with, the brand’s new Monitor II A.N.C headphones are well worth your attention.
+Not only do they look the business, but they deliver great, grungy guitar-friendly sonics too.

 Best budget noise cancelling headphones: buying advice

-Our recommended budget noise cancellers don’t just keep your lugholes warm, they use active noise cancelling (aka ANC) to create anti-noise of the same frequency to cancel out any offending hubbub.
+Our recommended cheap noise cancelling headphones don’t just keep your lugholes warm, they use active noise cancelling (aka ANC) to create anti-noise of the same frequency to cancel out any offending hubbub.
 Microphones on the exterior of the earcups – and sometimes inside as well – monitor and compensate for ambient noise.

 For superior sound, you should look for Bluetooth aptX HD, which is capable of transmitting 24-bit hi-res audio.
-It’s also worth spending a little extra to get the largest drivers your budget can afford.
+It’s also worth spending a little extra to get the largest drivers your budget can stretch to.

 For sheer practicality, you might want to consider noise cancelling cans boasting Bluetooth 5.0.
 This updated BT specification ensures a more stable connection when jostling for position on the mobile mosh pit that is the Clapham omnibus (v5.0 theoretically sees outdoor transmission range increased from 50 to 200m).
 Bluetooth v5.0 also uses the least amount of juice, enabling longer play times.

-When choosing your next pair, you should consider which of the following is more important to you: the effectiveness of the noise-cancelling tech or the sound quality.
-This is a particularly good question to ask yourself if you’re working within a fairly tight budget.
+When choosing your next pair of cheap noise cancelling headphones, you should consider which of the following is more important to you: the effectiveness of the noise-cancelling tech or the sound quality.
+This is a particularly good question to ask yourself if you’re working to a fairly tight budget.
 Going with noise-cancelling that’s merely decent can get you better sound, while compromising a little on the audio can bag you headphones that block out more external noise.